Alanaktion/rens-adventures/README.md

 - `hide`: A table of character keys to hide, for example `{"ren"}` will hide a `ren={...}` character that was previously revealed.
 - `bg`: Shows a background image from `assets/images/bg/` with the specified name, or removes the current background when `false`.
 - `cg`: Shows a CG image from `assets/images/cg/` with the specified name, or removes the current CG when `false`.
+- `bgm`: Plays a music file from `assets/audio/bgm/` with the specified name.
+MIDI sequences should end in `.mid` and have the extension included, while sampled audio should be ADPCM `.wav` files and should not have the extension included in the `bgm` value.
+Stops any currently-playing BGM when `false`.
+BGM will loop until stopped.
 - `title`: Large title text to show centered on the screen, typically to introduce a new chapter.
 Typically used by itself, but will be drawn above character/cg images and below message boxes and choices if present.
 - `titleInvert`: Draw title text in white instead of black
 - `check`: An optional function to determine if the message should be rendered.
 Return false to skip processing anything else in the message.
 Typically checks something in Noble.GameData set by previous choices.